Security Controls for AI Stacks

 Agent-to-agent cryptographic identity (Ed25519)Agent Identity Architecture, Emerging Practices §2.4Developing — Oktsec implementation

-2026-04-30 update: Emerging Cybersecurity Practices for Agentic AI Applications documents the credential proxy pattern as a practical egress control — the proxy validates outbound requests against allowed targets before injecting credentials, providing destination-based egress filtering.
-Docker DOCKER-USER chain rules for container networking and network segmentation for agent runtimes are also documented in Section 2.7.
-The dedicated egress-control-patterns page remains a candidate for a future working session.
+Multiple sources reference controlled egress as a Lethal Trifecta containment primitive; a dedicated egress-control-patterns page is still warranted.
+Emerging Cybersecurity Practices for Agentic AI Applications documents the credential proxy pattern as a practical egress control: the proxy validates outbound requests against allowed targets before injecting credentials, providing destination-based filtering.
+Docker DOCKER-USER chain rules for container networking and network segmentation for agent runtimes appear in its Section 2.7.

 5. Model layer (research-stage / gap)